eicrud/eicrud/docs/recipes/third-party-authentication.md

 }
 ```

-We can now use your authentication provider's SDK to validate the received token and obtain the user email.
+You can now use your authentication provider's SDK to validate the received token and obtain the user unique ID.

 ```typescript title="link_google_account.action.ts"
 import { UnauthorizedException } from '@nestjs/common';